Slicing

 Real-world implementations:

 zkSync: Uses slicing to divide transactions into verifiable chunks.
-Enables batching multiple transactions with single proof.
+Enables batching multiple transactions with a single proof.

-Polygon Hermez: Uses slicing dividing transaction batches into smaller circuits for efficient proving.
+Polygon Hermez: Uses slicing to divide transaction batches into smaller circuits for efficient proving.

-Scroll: ZK EVM slicing transactions and state changes into parallel proofs.
+Scroll: ZK EVM slices transactions and state changes into parallel proofs.

-Risc Zero: RISC-V based ZK system naturally slicing computation into instruction-level proofs.
+Risc Zero: RISC-V based ZK system naturally slices computation into instruction-level proofs.

 Proof Composition Mechanisms